 Hamilton Child Care Centre provides a rich learning environment full of possibilities for learning through play.
-Children engage with the natural world, with loose parts, and carefully provisioned spaces focusing on dispositions for learning, interests, and challenge.
+Children engage with the natural world, loose parts, and carefully provisioned spaces focusing on dispositions for learning, interests, and challenge.

 Our vision is to be leaders in creating confident and resilient children within a learning community.
 Our mission is to encourage children to pursue learning together, in an engaging and nurturing environment, supported by dedicated and caring educators.